egormoroz/saturn/progress/progress.md

 In the starting position the effective branching factor (EBF) got from ~20 to ~10 (20 -> 428 -> 4438 -> 44802 ->
 334973 -> 3073695 -> 19273822 @ ~6mnps).
-This is huge, especially considering the fact that we now do some extra work (quiescence search).
+This is a huge gain, especially considering the fact that we now do some extra work (quiescence search).
 Quiescence search handles checks, now it is possible to find forced checkmate in N in fewer than N depth, and overall thanks